Tachyons and Misaligned Supersymmetry in Orientifold Vacua: Acknowledgements

 \section{Acknowledgements}

 The author is deeply grateful to Carlo Angelantonj for the intensive discussions about the role played by misaligned supersymmetry in non-supersymmetric orientifold constructions, as well as for his precious comments and feedbacks on the manu\-script.
-It is also a pleasure to thank Niccol\`o Cribiori for enlightening discussions on the application of misaligned supersymmetry to orientifold vacua and Ivano Basile for helpful comments on the manuscript.
+It is also a pleasure to thank Ivano Basile for helpful comments on the manuscript and Keith Dienes, Niccol\`o Cribiori, Flavio Tonioni, Susha Parameswaran and Timm Wrase for useful comments on the first version of the paper.
 The author would like to thank the Department of Theoretical Physics at CERN, the Max Planck Institute of Munich and the Centre of Theoretical Physics at the \'Ecole Polytechnique for hospitality during various stages of this project.

 \begin{appendix}